vicontek/maxvol/README.md

 * Mirfarid Musavian **@mirfaridmusavian**

 ## Prerequisites
-In addition to the common numerical and ML packages shuch as `scipy` and 'sklearn', you need to install `maxvolpy` package:
+In addition to the common numerical and ML packages shuch as `scipy` and `sklearn`, you need to install `maxvolpy` package:

 ``pip3 install maxvolpy``